Boris Stomakhin

 Boris Vladimirovich Stomakhin (Russian: Борис Владимирович Стомахин) (born August 24, 1974 in Moscow) is a Russian radical political activist, and editor of "Radical politics" periodical.
-He was convicted three times for hate speech, advocating a dismemberment of Russian Federation and genocide against Russian people.
+He was convicted three times for hate speech, incriminating him advocating a dismemberment of the Russian Federation and inciting ethnic and religious hatred, and justification of terrorism.
 The convictions have been questioned by human rights organizations ARTICLE 19, Committee to Protect Journalists, and Union of Councils for Soviet Jews.

 Journalism and political activism

 Stomakhin was a member of Maoist Revolutionary Workers Party.
 Later he became a leader of a radical political group "Revolutionary Contact Association" (RCA).

 Since 2000, Boris Stomakhin was an editor of the monthly newspaper "Radical Politics".
 In addition, he contributed numerous materials to Kavkaz Center, the radical Islamic internet agency that promoted the independence of Chechnya and is maintained by Chechen separatists.

 According to Russian court, Stomakhin called for the violent overthrow of government, claimed that Russian troops in Chechnya are "occupiers", compared President Vladimir Putin to Saddam Hussein and Slobodan Milošević., called modern Russia "an Evil empire" that must be destroyed, and considered Shamil Basaev and Salman Raduev as heroes of legitimate Chechen resistance.